Alpes The Style Outlets will have more than 90 retail outlets and restaurants. Credit: Neinver, S.A.U.

 Arcadis, an engineering company based in the Netherlands, was selected to act as the coordinator and supervisor for the project.

-Lasa, an acoustic and vibration engineering services provider based in France, was selected to provide the initial acoustic measurements and 3D modelling, and to study the impact of sound on technical equipment including heating, ventilation, and air conditioning (HVAC) and compactors.
+Lasa, an acoustic and vibration engineering services provider based in France, was selected to provide the initial acoustic measurements and 3D modelling, and to study the impact of sound on technical equipment including heating, ventilation, and air conditioning and compactors.